ddev/ddev/docs/content/users/usage/commands.md

 ## `mysql`

-*Alias: `mariadb`.*

-Run MySQL or MariaDB client in the database container (global shell db container command).
+Run MySQL client in the database container (global shell db container command).
 This is only available on projects that use the `mysql` or `mariadb` database types.

 Example: